someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 ​...
 ```

 This would return a list of all the EC2 instances with more than 4 cores.
-That's neat if I want to do something with each individual instance, but sometimes I'm not interested in the details of individual resources.
+That's useful if I want to do something with each individual instance, but sometimes I'm not interested in the details of individual resources.
 Sometimes I just want to know the sum of how many resources there are.
 Or, how many resources of a certain kind are running.
 Like the distribution of compute instances by instance type (e.g. how many m5.large, m5.2xlarge, etc.) or the current cost of compute plus storage grouped by team.

 This is where the before mentioned [aggregation](https://resoto.com/blog/2022/03/03/aggregating-search-data) comes into play.
 It does just that; [aggregating resources and grouping the result](https://resoto.com/blog/2022/03/03/aggregating-search-data).